Chalarangelo/30-seconds-of-code/content/snippets/js/s/record-animation-frames.md

 language: javascript
 tags: [browser,recursion]
 cover: mac-and-coffee
 excerpt: Ever wanted to run a function on each animation frame?
-This snippet shows you how to do it using `Window.requestAnimationFrame()`.
+This article shows you how to do it using `Window.requestAnimationFrame()`.
 listed: true
 dateModified: 2024-07-21
 ---